How much does a divorce lawyer cost? We’ll explain how divorce lawyers charge for their services and what factors will affect your total fees.

 Generally speaking, the more contentious or the more complicated your divorce is, the more expensive it will be.

 At one end of the spectrum are uncontested divorces, which are generally less expensive than contested divorces.
-And this makes sense - if you and your spouse are able to reach an agreement, then it will be much easier (and much less expensive) to formalize your divorce.
+And this makes sense - if you and your spouse are able to reach a settlement agreement and formalize your divorce.

-If you and your spouse cannot agree, however, much still depends on which issues need to be resolved.
+If you and your spouse cannot agree and have each hired divorce lawyers, however, much still depends on which issues need to be resolved.
 The types of things spouses might have to sort through during a divorce include:

-Also, keep in mind that your divorce does not have to proceed between two binary options - uncontested or scorched earth.
+Also, keep in mind that your divorce does not have to proceed between two binary options - uncontested divorce or scorched earth.
 Even if you are not able to agree on every last detail (as is required for an uncontested divorce), the more you and your spouse are able to resolve these issues amicably, the more time, money, and headache you will be able to save yourselves.
+Divorce mediation and collaborative divorce processes can help keep court fees, filing fees, and especially attorneys' fees from stacking up.

 Let us find you the right legal help at the right price.